alixinne/hyperion.rs/README.md

 | Transform   | ❌     | N.A.     |

 * (1): no support for the priority field
+* (2): no support for the priority and duration fields
 * N.A.: not defined for the protocol

+### Image processing

+The black border detector has not been implemented yet.

+### Color processing

+The Hyperion daemon is responsible for processing the incoming image data into LED colors.
+This requires processing and transforming colors.
+The following parts of the color processing pipeline have been implemented:

+_(none)_

+The following parts have to be implemented (they are listed in order of application in the computation):

+* Transform (saturation gain, luminance gain, luminance minimum + RGB per-channel threshold and gamma)
+* Adjustment (RGB -> RGB mapping matrix)
+* Temperature (RGB per-channel multiplication)

+### Effects

+Effects in hyperion.rs will be implemented as Lua scripts with a specific API to interact with hyperiond.
+This project uses the Lua interpreter as it is lighter to embed than the Python interpreter, and the language differences should not matter much for writing effect code.

+Effect support is under development.

+### Smoothing

+Temporal smoothing is not implemented yet.

+### Grabbing

+Grabbing is not planned yet for hyperion.rs.

+### Web configuration

+Web configuration of the hyperion.rs is outside of the scope of this project.

 ## Authors